Welcome to Our Site! I’m Nancy Gettridge

 • You’ve lost your passion in your work (Or maybe you never had it).

-If you have answered yes to any of these questions, then we have much in common.
-I was also that person.
+If you have answered yes to any of these questions, then we have a lot in common – I was also that person.

 Your landing on this page tells me that you sense there has to be more than where you are now in your career.
-You want more and you’re willing to leave your comfort zone to achieve your purpose and your dreams; but you’re not willing to sacrifice who you are, your values nor your family to get there.
+You want more and you’re willing to leave your comfort zone to live in your purpose and achieve your dreams.
+But you’re not willing to sacrifice who you are, your values nor your family to get there.

 I have good news for you because there is no better time than now to pursue your career goals.
 The numbers are in: Having women in positions of leadership and on boards help increase a company’s bottom line.* However, research also shows that women tend to underestimate their skills and performance and are plagued by self-doubt.**.
 I’m sounding the alarm: